da4818/primedConversionUI/README.md

 -cv2, a Python library used to solve computer vision problems.

-** This was the README file I had in a different branch, will need to update it as necessary ** Using image_normalisation.py to normalise/subtract the 'before' image to the 'after' and saving a 'normalised' image to the project area
+Using image_normalisation.py to normalise/subtract the 'before' image to the 'after' and saving a 'normalised' image to the project area
 Detect the brightness (and thus fluorescence of the normalised image):